-The Count from season 1's "Vertigo" and season 2's "State v.
-Queen" is a sadistic drug peddler who seeks to push a new drug on the street known as "Vertigo."
+The Count from Season One's "Vertigo" and Season Two's "State v.
+Queen" is a sadistic, sociopathic drug peddler who seeks to push a new drug on the street known as Vertigo.
 To perfect Vertigo, the Count kidnaps people to be his test subjects.
-He then injects them with Vertigo to cause them excruciating agony before offering them a gun with one shot: they can either shoot themselves to spare themselves the pain, or shoot him for revenge.
+He injects them with Vertigo to cause them excruciating agony, then offers them a gun with one bullet: they can either shoot themselves to spare themselves the pain, or shoot him for revenge.
 The suicide rate, after nearly thirty victims, is one hundred percent.
 The Count views this as making Vertigo even better, comparing it to a wine ripened with age, and plans to flood the streets with Vertigo as a whole, to the point of poisoning vaccines in an attempt to force people to buy the drug during his second appearance.

-Barton Mathis from season 2's "Broken Dolls", best known as The Dollmaker, is an Ax-CrazySerial Killer who enjoys targeting young women.
+Barton Mathis from Season Two's "Broken Dolls", best known as The Dollmaker, is an Ax-CrazySerial Killer who enjoys targeting young women.
 After kidnapping them, the Dollmaker murders the girls and preserves the corpses by injecting them with chemicals.
 The Dollmaker has a particular grudge against Quentin Lance, the cop who put him away the first time.
-After his escape from prison, Mathis calls up Lance and forces him to listen as he kills a girl before he attempts to do the same to Lance's daughter Laurel.
+After his escape from prison, Mathis calls up Lance and forces him to listen as he kills a girl; later, he attempts to do the same to Lance's daughter Laurel.

 Designated Villain: Helena Bertinelli/Huntress, in her first appearances at least, when she is actively going out of her way to kill the members of her father's crime family.
 Oliver treats her as being in the wrong for this, as she's acting out of a desire for revenge rather than to get justice, and as such her methods are leaving a pile of bodies in her wake rather than trying to put her fiancÚ's killers behind bars.
 However, his own motivation is to avenge his father, and he also racks up quite a body count.
 She loses the Designated part later on, when she becomes so obsessed with revenge that she's willing to hurt innocent people for it, something Oliver clearly doesn't do.